Beast and the Harlot: Reception

+In 2013, the staff of Loudwire included the song's main riff in their list of "the 10 Best Metal Riffs of the 2000s".

 Other appearances

 "Beast and the Harlot" has appeared on many other Avenged Sevenfold releases.
-A live version was featured as the B-Side to "Bat Country", and also featured on Masters of Horror.
+A live version was featured as the B-side to "Bat Country", and also featured on Masters of Horror.
 The song was featured as the second track on their greatest hits album.

 The song was featured in the soundtrack of the video games Burnout Revenge, Guitar Hero II, Guitar Hero Smash Hits, Rock Band 3, and Rocksmith.
 The version in Guitar Hero II was a cover version, while Smash Hits featured the master recording.
 The song was also featured in The Real World Road Rules reunion.
 The cover art for the single of the song was done by Avenged Sevenfold's close friend Cam Rackam.
 The Rock Band 3 version of the original master recording of the song being notable in that it has support for Rock Band PRO mode, which takes advantage of the use of a real guitar / bass guitar, along with standard MIDI-compatible electronic drum kits / keyboards in addition to up to three-part harmony and/or backing vocals.